 In wovens, stretch and recovery comes from spandex or elastane.
 It is measured by how much a garment can be stretched, and then how much it can recover to its original shape.
 Growth is the difference between the two.
 By measuring growth we are able to determine performance on how quickly a fabric will lose its stretchy qualities and bag out.

 When designing textiles there are also lots of other factors to take into account like how quickly the stretch bounces back – does it slowly make its way back like silly putty, or does it spring back like a rubber band, this is called power.
+Generally, you want your jeans to snap back - those are going to create the best shape.
 Add onto that tear, tensile strength, wear, pilling, colorfastness, and other standard industry tests, and you have a lot of variables we are able to design into to make a “better” product.
 But, for the sake of keeping things simple for this article we are going to only focus on stretch, recovery, and structure.